psi-consortium/psi/doc/PSI/PSI-TAD/abbreviations.md

 | URI          | Uniform Resource Identifier                            |
 | VAS          | Value-Added Services                                   |

-Table: General abbreviations used in the scope of PSID. {#tbl:psi_abbreviations}
+Table: General abbreviations used in the scope of PSID. {#tbl:psi-abbreviations}